MG In the News

 June 27, 2023

-More amazing and groundbreaking news from our industry partners.
-UCB has just announced U.S. Food and Drug Administration (FDA) approval of a new treatment called RYSTIGGO (rozanolixizumab-noli) for adults with generalized myasthenia gravis who are anti-acetylcholine receptor (AChR) or anti-muscle-specific tyrosine kinase (MuSK) antibody positive.
+UCB announced U.S. Food and Drug Administration (FDA) approval of a new treatment called RYSTIGGO (rozanolixizumab-noli) for adults with generalized myasthenia gravis who are anti-acetylcholine receptor (AChR) or anti-muscle-specific tyrosine kinase (MuSK) antibody positive.

 Rozanolixizumab-noli is a subcutaneous infusion injection and the only FDA-approved treatment in adults for both anti-AChR AND anti-MuSK antibody-positive gMG, the two most common subtypes of gMG.